willmendesneto/willmendesneto.github.io/README.md

     git clone git@github.com:willmendesneto/willmendesneto.github.io.git

-> If you have some performance problems in markdown compile task, please use  `jekyll serve --watch --limit_posts <number-of-posts-for-compile-using-watch>`
+> If you have some performance problems in markdown compile task, please use  `jekyll serve --watch --limit_posts <number-of-posts-for-compile-using-watch>`.
+If you're using Jekyll >= 3.0 run `jekyll serve --incremental` command for a better feedback time

 ### Deploy